HMPNK/HANNO/README.md

 ```

 ### IMPROVING ANNOTATION BY ADDING SPECIES-LEVEL TRANSCRIPTOME DATA (genus-level should work, too)
 To benchmark improvement of annotation by adding species level RNAseq, the _E. lucius_ run from above was supported by _E. lucius_ brain, ovary and testis RNAseq data.
-Results show improvement in BUSCO statistics is due to reduced number of fragmented Buscos.
-Annotated CDS and UTR length shows massive improvement of annotated UTRs.
+Results show improvement in BUSCO statistics is due to reduced number of fragmented BUSCOs.
+Annotated CDS is improved by 10% and UTR length shows massive improvement.

 ![image](https://github.com/HMPNK/HANNO/assets/51913753/6d5313ee-7a4f-4f60-86b5-1442ec81c891)